Lautenschlager-id/expaghetti/README.md

 **The library `expaghetti` is under heavy development.**

-It aims towards allowing Lua developers to use Regular Expressions without the need of bothering in using thousands of matches with patterns or even lpeg.<br>
+It aims towards allowing Lua developers to use Regular Expressions without the need of bothering in using thousands of matches with patterns or even lpeg.

-It currently works on any 5.x version.
+It currently works on any Lua 5.x version.

 Please read [SYNTAX](SYNTAX.md) to learn more about the syntax used in expaghetti.